PV swimmers use team depth to top Bulldogs on senior night

-The Pleasant Valley High School boys swimmers used an advantage in team depth to cruise past defending district champion Bettendorf in Thursday night’s home dual win on senior night.
+The Pleasant Valley High School boys swimmers used an advantage in team depth to cruise past defending district champion Bettendorf in a home dual win on senior night on Jan.
+7.

 The Spartans, last year’s district runner-up, topped their cross-town rivals 102-68 after each team won six of the 11 events, one of which was a tie.